marblejs/marble/README.md

-Reactive HTTP middleware framework based on <a href="http://nodejs.org" target="blank">Node.js</a> platform to make stream-based APIs development more enjoyable and simpler to write.
+Reactive and functional HTTP middleware framework based on <a href="http://nodejs.org" target="blank">Node.js</a> platform to make stream-based APIs development more enjoyable and simpler to write.

 ## Philosophy

 *@TODO*

+The name comes from so called `marble diagrams` which are used to visually express time based behaviour of streams.

 ## Installation